p-nitin/goshopify/README.md

   - run `npm install` from the directory containing the package.json file
 - You can now run the server locally from the Node command prompt
   - `node app.js`
+- Open the swagger documentation from `http://localhost:3001/api/docs` to use the API